bbc/branding-client/README.md

 * `env`: To set an environment to request Branding from.
 Must be one of 'live', 'test' or 'int'.
 If omitted, shall default to 'live'.
-* `cacheTime`: To override the default cache time of one day, set this the `cacheTime` to a value in seconds.
-If omitted, shall default to one day.
+* `cacheTime`: By default the Client uses the cache control headers of the API response determine how long to cache for.
+To override this value set the `cacheTime` to a value in seconds.

 ### Branding Object